cdapio/cdap/docs/developer-guide/source/advanced.rst

   }
 }

-Note that you need to implement ``UniqueCountTable`` that defines data operations of the DataSet, while all administrative operations will be simply delegated to underlying DataSet implementations.
+Note that you need to implement ``UniqueCountTable`` that defines data operations of the dataset, while all administrative operations will be simply delegated to underlying dataset implementations.

 ``UniqueCountTable`` uses two underlying tables that were passed into constructor by ``UniqueCountTableDefinition``::